 Humans cannot produce nine of the 20 amino acids required for good health, so they must obtain the nutrients through consumed food.
 For children, arginine also is considered an essential amino acid, which raises the number not produced in the body to 10.
 Additionally, the amino acid tyrosine is made from phenylalanine.
 If your diet does not get enough phenylalanine, tyrosine must be consumed in the diet.
 If your body does not get the amino acids it needs from your vegan diet, your body will procure it from your proteins, like muscle mass.

 Sources of Amino Acids

-Eating protein is the only way to get the essential amino acids that your body does not produce on its own.
+Eating protein is the primary way to get the essential amino acids that your body does not produce on its own.
 Animal-based forms of protein are complete, containing all 20 amino acids for health.
 For vegans, who do not consume animal foods, plant-based proteins must provide complete forms of protein.
 The belief that vegans can't get all the essential amino acids is a myth; it is possible to consume enough protein to supply the vegan with the essential acids required by the body.
 A vegan with a well-rounded diet does not lack amino acids.
-Soybeans, quinoa and spinach are sources of complete proteins and suitable for vegan diets.
+Soybeans, quinoa and buckwheat are sources of complete proteins and suitable for vegan diets.

 Vegans should pay special attention to proteins that have low levels of essential nutrients.
 Grains are low in lysine, while legumes are low in methionine, both essential amino acids.
 Combining proteins is one way to ensure getting adequate amounts of essential amino acids.
 This means eating legumes with grains or vegetables.
 However, these foods do not need to be combined at the same meal or even on the same day.
 Your body stores pools of amino acids to use when needed throughout the day.
 Instead, focus on incorporating as much variety into your vegan diet as possible, including vegetables, nuts, seeds, unrefined grains and legumes.